AnnieCannons/countries-app-instructions/version-1/README.md

 2. Comment your code and explain what your code is doing.
 Future You will thank you.
 3. Push your code to Github!

+⚙️ Submit to Canvas
+1. Push your code to Github
+2. Submit the Github repo link and Netlify deployment link to Canvas.

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)

 Finished all the above steps?
 Fantastic!